USEPA/WNTR/documentation/gis.rst

     121     [BACKGROUND, 0]        [0.0, 0.5]  2  0.50  0.0  0.50  0.250          0.250
     122        [BACKGROUND]             [0.0]  1  0.00  0.0  0.00  0.000          0.000

-The data and water network model can be plotted as follows.
+The data, water network model, and landslide zones can be plotted as follows.
+The resulting :numref:`fig-intersect-landslide` illustrates Net1 with the intersection of pipes with the landslide zones.
-Pipes are colored with the weighted mean probability.
+The pipes are colored based upon their weighted mean landslide probability.

 .. doctest::
     :skipif: gpd is None